dotnet/core-setup/Documentation/design-docs/multilevel-sharedfx-lookup.md

 then that will always fail and result in a framework not found error.
 This example fails because `2.1.0` does not allow roll-forward on Minor (`rollForwardOnNoCandidateFx=0`) and because of the specified version `2.2.0`.

-The best practices for a runtimeconfig.json:
+#### Best practices for a runtimeconfig.json:
 - <B>No Restrictive Roll-Forward Overrides:</B> do not specify `applyPatches` and `rollForwardOnNoCandidateFx` in the runtimeconfig.json unless absolutely necessary.
-These should only be considered to work around issues in the field, by the end user, and not deployed with a framework.
+These should only be considered to work around issues in the field, by the end user, and not set by default by any framework.
  - The rollForwardOnNoCandidateFx can also be controlled by environment variables, it should be very rare that we need to override these in the runtimeconfig.json, and especially at a per-framework level.
- - The one exception to this is to use a *less restrictive* setting by specifying `rollForwardOnNoCandidateFx=2` which allows roll-forward by Major (in addition to Minor).
-The default value is `1` (Minor only).
+ - The one exception to this is to use a *less restrictive* setting by specifying `rollForwardOnNoCandidateFx=2` which allows roll-forward by Major (in addition to Minor and Patch).
+The default value is `1` (Minor \ Patch only).
 - <B>No Redundant References:</B> when a given framework "foo" ships it should not create a case of having more than one reference to the another framework "bar".
 The reason is that base frameworks already specify "bar" so there is no reason to re-specify it.
 However, there are potential valid reasons to re-specify the framework:
 	- To force a newer version of a given framework which is referenced by lower-level frameworks.
 However assuming first-party frameworks are coordinated, this reason should not be exist for first-party runtimeconfig.json files.
 	- To be redundant if there are several "smaller" or "optional" frameworks being used and no guarantee that a base framework will always reference the smaller frameworks over time.
 	- To provide a hint of the newest framework version.
 This would likely only be in the app's runtimeconfig.json, and during roll-forward scenarios.
 This would be used to prevent re-resolving the frameworks (finding the most compatible framework on disk) which can happen when a lower-level framework requires a newer version of a another framework that was already resolved.
 By providing the hint at a higher-level, the correct framework version will be found the first time.
 - <B>No Circular References:</B> there should not be any circular dependencies between frameworks.
   - It is not normally a desirable design for the same reasons why circular references in assemblies and packages are not supported or supported well (chicken-egg creation, simultaneous version changes).
-  - One potential future case where is makes sense to have "pseudo-circular" dependencies is when framework "foo" loads a light-up framework which depends on "foo".
+  - One potential future case is to allow "pseudo-circular" dependencies where framework "foo" loads a light-up framework which depends on "foo".
 Internally the foo->lightup reference may be treated as a late-bound framework reference, thus causing a cycle.
 This potential feature may replace the "additional deps" feature in a way that allows for richer light-up scenarios by allowing the lightup to specify framework dependency(s) and have a small deps.json.

 By following these best practices we have optimal run-time performance (less processing and probing) and less chance of incompatible framework references.

+#### Algorithm
+Terminology:
+- `framework list`: entries for a single runtimeconfig.json which consists of framework `name`, `version`, optional `applyPatches`, and optional `rollForwardOnNoCandidateFx`.
+- `newest map`: a map keyed off of framework name that contains the highest framework version requested.
+It is used to perform "soft" roll-forwards to compatible references without reading the disk or performing excessive re-try (Step 12).

+Algorithm:
+1. In the application's runtimeconfig.json, obtain the framework information specified in `runtimeOptions.framework.name` and `runtimeOptions.framework.version`.
+It is not required to be present.
+1. Parse the application's runtimecofig.json file `runtimeOptions.frameworks` section in order to obtain the `framework list`.
+1. If there exists a value from step 1, insert that framework into the beginning of the `framework list`
+1. For each framework in `framework list`
+1. --> If the framework is not currently in the `newest map` list then add it.
+1. For each framework in `framework list`
+1. --> If the framework has not previously been reconciled then
+1. ----> If the framework exists in `newest map` then then perform a "soft" roll-forward.
+We may fail here if not compatible.
+1. ----> Else Reconcile the framework by reading the disk to find the most compatible version based on current settings.
+We may fail here if a compatible framework is not found.
+This is a recursive call back to Step 4 but with keeping the current and updated `newest map` but passing in a new `framework list` based upon the values from the newly resolved framework's runtime.config which may reference additional frameworks.
+1. --> Else (_the framework was already reconciled_)
+1. ----> If the new reference is compatible with the reconciled framework (same version or lower), then perform a "soft" roll-forward.
+We may fail here if not compatible.
+1. ----> Else (_the framework is not compatible because a higher version was requested_) then re-start the algorithm (goto Step 1) with new \ clear state except for the `newest map` so that we attempt to use the newer version next time.

+This algorithm for resolving the various framework references assumes the <B>No Circular References</B> best practice explained above in order to prevent loading a newer version of a framework than necessary.

-Discussion points:
+#### Discussion points:
 - By choosing the "most restrictive" values for `applyPatches` and `rollForwardOnNoCandidateFx` we limit what changes the app developer can do to work around issues without being forced to modify the framework's runtimeconfig.json files.
   - For example, if a framework "foo" depends on framework "bar" version 2.0.0. with an explicit framework setting of `rollForwardOnNoCandidateFx=0` and only 2.1.0 is installed, a framework load error will occur at runtime and the app developer will not be able to force 2.1.0 to be loaded (without modifying the framework's runtimeconfig.json file).
 	- According to the best practice "No Restrictive Roll-Forward Overrides", the framework reference to "bar" should not specify `rollForwardOnNoCandidateFx=0`, and thus we would not encounter this issue.